CodeEngineTechnology/2Step-Verification-React-App/README.md

         ]
     }

-## AWS CloudFront (CDN / HTPS)
+## AWS CloudFront (CDN / HTPS) & WAF

 ### Fast, highly secure and programmable content delivery network (CDN)

 ### AWS CloudFront integrates seamlessly with AWS defend for Layer 3/4 DDoS mitigation and AWS WAF for Layer seven protection. <br><br>

 ## KMS

 ### In order to take this app to the next level you can encrypt the code using KMS and store the encrypted code along with the user's phone number in Redis as a key,value pair.
+You can also